checkout/checkout-woocommerce-plugin/README.md

 > The Private Shared Key is generated when you [configure the Webhook URL](https://docs.checkout.com/docs/business-level-administration#section-manage-webhook-url "configure the Webhook URL") in the Checkout HUB.

 # URLs
-In order to successfully complete 3D Secure transactions, and to keep Woocommerce order statuses in sync you need to configure the following URLs in your Checkout HUB in the following form:
+In order to successfully complete 3D Secure transactions, and to keep Woocommerce order statuses in sync you need to configure the following URLs in your Checkout HUB as follows:

-> The following URL formats target plugins versions 3.X or newer; click  [here](https://github.com/checkout/checkout-woocommerce-plugin/wiki/URLs--2.x) to get the URLs for an older plugin version
+> The following URL formats are for plugins versions 3.X or newer; click [here](https://docs.checkout.com"here") to get the URLs for older plugin versions

 For the **NON-PCI** extension: